adult learning programs

 Bible Study in the Library / Parlor

-On scheduled Sunday mornings immediately following the 10 a.m. service, Christ Church hosts speakers who discuss timely topics such as the experiences and needs of returning war veterans, the relationship between Christianity and Judaism, the Islamic faith, and social justice issues.
+On scheduled Sunday mornings immediately following the 10:00 a.m. service, Christ Church hosts speakers who discuss timely topics such as the experiences and needs of refugees, that of the homeless, and practices to follow in the National Episcopal Church’s Way of Love, as well as activities and opportunities for outreach and social justice offered by the Episcopal Diocese of Washington, our region, Central Montgomery County, and Christ Church Kensington.

 Education for Ministry (EfM)